adamgordonbell/agbell.github.io/posts/drafts/2015-08-13-comedy-notes.md

  1. Jerry Seinfeld
   * "It's amazing the amount of news that happens each day always exactly fills the paper"
  1. Dmitry Martin
-  * "When someone describes themselves aas a taxpayer, they're about to be an asshole"
+  * "When someone describes themselves as a taxpayer, they're about to be an asshole"
   * Irate citizens
   * Funny: ?
  1. Chris Rock